infu/athena-protocol/README.md

 # Athena Protocol
 *MVP Basic version*
-The most minimalistic web3 identity you can own and deploy for your DAO.
+The most minimalistic web3 identity provider for sharing one identity between trusted sites.
 Made for the Internet Computer.